Flower staging at Aalsmeer FloraHolland in Amsterdam

 Over the past century, the Dutch have perfected a trading platform that can rapidly move millions of cut flowers around the world, making what until recently seemed impossible – delivery to North America within 24-hours from overseas.

 How have they done this?
-By creating supply chains built for speed (to accommodate flowers’ perishability) and by establishing central distribution points for trade.
-The Dutch flower auction eliminates the middleman so buyers and sellers can deal directly.
+By creating hi-velocity supply chains to accommodate flowers’ perishability and by establishing central distribution points for trade.
+In other words, the Dutch flower auction eliminates the middleman so buyers and sellers can deal with each other directly.

 The story begins with the arrival each day of millions of flowers to FloraHolland, a superpower in the floricultural world.
 The company runs six auction houses throughout the Netherlands and accounts for 90 percent of the Dutch floral trade.
 According to the latest statistics, in 2015 the Netherlands ranked first in the world in total flower bouquet exports by country, accounting for roughly 40 % of total flower bouquet exports worldwide.

 With daily sales of well over 20 million plants and flowers, FloraHolland’s auction houses together comprise the largest flower auction in the world.
-In addition to the Netherlands (which is itself a major producer of cut flowers), more than 10 countries, including Europe, Ecuador, Colombia, Israel, Ethiopia and Kenya all use the Dutch auction as a gateway to distributing their plants and flowers to other parts of the world.
+In addition to the Netherlands (which is itself a major producer of cut flowers), more than 10 countries, including Europe, Ecuador, Colombia, Israel, Ethiopia and Kenya all use the Dutch auction as a gateway for distribution.

 When your business is moving millions of cut flowers daily, keeping the product fresh is the primary concern.
 To meet the challenge, the Dutch have created lightening-fast logistics.
 The whole process begins with a collaborative effort undertaken by Amsterdam’s Schiphol Airport, ground shipping companies and the Dutch government.